Waikato/wekaDeeplearning4j/README.md

 or via the GUI package manager as described [here](http://weka.wikispaces.com/How+do+I+use+the+package+manager%3F#toc2).

 ### Build locally
-Simply run the `build.sh` script in the core directory.
+Simply run the `build.sh` script.
 This assumes:
 * You have Ant and Maven installed.
 * WEKA's `weka.jar` file resides somewhere in your Java classpath.
 The latest and greatest WEKA installation is highly recommended; you can get the .jar of the nightly snapshot [here](http://www.cs.waikato.ac.nz/~ml/weka/snapshots/developer-branch.zip).